What coverage will you have?

 - Understand and speak either one of Canada’s official languages (English or French); and

-- Meet all of the eligibility requirements outlined below; and
+- Meet all of the eligibility requirements outlined in your policy confirmation.

 You are NOT eligible for coverage under this policy if :